lkcozy/weekly/docs/issue-11.md

+# GISer's Weekly Issue 11

-# GeoSpatial
+## GeoSpatial

 1. [Drone with thermal cameras helps find boy](https://www.dpreview.com/news/1907862357/photographer-uses-drone-with-thermal-camera-to-find-missing-6-year-old-boy)

 ![](https://3.img-dpreview.com/files/p/E~TC4x3S590x0~articles/1907862357/Fine_Annotated.jpeg)

 Last month, a 6-year-old boy, Ethan, went missing on a subfreezing night in Sherburne County, Minnesota.
 A group of roughly 600 people showed up to search for Ethan and his dog but found nothing.
 A photographer learned this search at 8 pm and arrived on site about 9 pm.
 He arrived carrying his DJI m210RTK v2 drone equipped with an XT2 dual thermal camera.
 He also had 10-12 sets of batteries charged and started flying to view the heat source on the ground.
 After quite a few false positives - otters, deer, bear, at 1:40 am, he finally spotted the six-year-old and his dog.
 A ground rescue team made it to his location and saved the boy and his dog.

 The below thermal image shows a stream of volunteers walking a path to find missing 6-year-old Ethan.

 ![](https://1.img-dpreview.com/files/p/E~TS590x0~articles/1907862357/Fines_Thermal_Image_of_Volunteers.jpeg)

 2. [Roaming eagle](https://www.abc.net.au/news/2019-10-26/roaming-russian-eagles-leave-scientists-broke/11642780)